-Soil from the limiting soil layer observed within the excavated soil profile shall be obtained and analyzed for texture and bulk density according to methods prescribed by the Regional Water Board.
-The results shall be plotted on the soil textural triangle of Figure 4-I as per the indicated instructions.
+Soil samples representing the significant horizons within the excavated soil profile shall be obtained and analyzed for texture and bulk density according to methods prescribed by the Regional Water Board.
+The results shall be plotted on the soil textural triangle of Figure 402 as per indicated instructions.

-- (1) Soils within Zone 1 shall be considered to have minimal filtration capabilities, requiring increased depths to groundwater as per Table 4-l. - (2) Soils within Zone 2 shall be considered suitable for effluent disposal without further testing. - (3) Soils within Zone 3 and 4 shall require percolation testing as per (a) above to verify suitability for effluent disposal.
+(1) Soils within Zone 1 shall be considered to have minimal filtration capabilities, requiring increased depths to groundwater as per Figure 4-1.

+(2) Soils within Zone 2 shall be considered suitable for effluent disposal without further testing.

+(3) Soils within Zone 3 and 4 shall require percolation testing as per (a) above to verify suitability for effluent disposal.